 Tuesday, May 10, 2022

-The Chicago Claim Company Restaurant, Chicago, Illinois.
+The History of the Chicago Claim Company Restaurant, 2314 North Clark Street, Chicago, Illinois.

 Who's up for a food challenge?
-Can you eat a 3½ pound burger and the [house-made] chips?
+Can you eat a 3½ pound burger and all the [house-made] chips?
 In 45 minutes?

-Chris Lilja, Libertyville, Illinois, eaten in 36 minutes, November 2015.
+Chris Lilja, Libertyville, Illinois, did it in 36 minutes in November 2015.

 From the Private Collection of Dr. Neil Gale.